bnema/gart/README.md

 # or with a custom name
 gart add ~/.config/hypr Hyprland
 # or with ignore patterns
-gart add ~/.config/fish --ignore "very_secret_file.txt"
+gart add ~/.config/fish --ignore "*.log" --ignore "cache/"
 ```

 The `--ignore` flag allows you to specify patterns for files or directories that should be excluded when adding or syncing dotfiles.
-You can use multiple `--ignore` flags to specify multiple patterns.
+You can specify multiple patterns by using the flag multiple times.
+Additionally, you can manage ignore patterns at any time by editing your `config.toml` file under the `[dotfiles.ignores]` section - any changes will be applied during the next sync operation.

 Ignore pattern examples:
 - `file.txt` - Ignores the file.txt file